complyue/hbi/Readme.md

     while job is not None or has_more_jobs(): hbic = hbi.HBIC(service_addr, react_context)  # define the service connection
         try:
-            # connect the service, get the posting endpoint
+            # connect the service, get the posting/hosting endpoints
             async with hbic as po, ho:  # auto close hbic as a context manager while job is not None or has_more_jobs(): if job is None: